 What are the best stays, hotels or spaces to stay in Puglia?

-List your top dining destinations, and your favourite dishes across breakfast, lunch and dinner.
+What are your top dining destinations, and your favourite dishes across breakfast, lunch and dinner?

 Masseria Moroseta for breakfast, lunch and dinner.
 Giorgia Goggi is the head chef, she is super talented and the BEST.
 I love her sensibility and food ethos.
 She uses organic produce, as locally sourced as possible.
 Goggi says, “Puglia is a dreamland, you can get incredible olive oil, amazing vegetables, fruit and seafood and the best dairy products.”